-Over a decade ago, I chaired a startup endowment here in Memphis and had trouble getting the help that we needed.
+Over a decade ago, I chaired a startup endowment in Memphis and had trouble getting the help that we needed.
 Subsequently, we made a lot of mistakes, all preventable, which ultimately led to the endowment being spent down to fix a budget shortfall.
 But I didn’t realize how common our experience was until I learned in 2014 that the Memphis Symphony, with some of the savviest people in town on its board, had spent through its $6 million endowment – a move that, given the unique characteristics of endowment donors, poisons the well for future endowment gifts.
-As it turns out, endowment program failures are very common, and they bring to light the vast unrealized potential for permanently funding nonprofits.
+As it turns out, endowment program failures are very common and they constrict the ability of nonprofits to build permanent funding.

 There are plenty of investment managers who can manage assets.
 There are plenty of fundraising consultants who can direct a campaign.
 But nobody properly addresses the whole endowment program, especially common concerns like structure, documentation, and nurturing donor confidence.
 After all, if an endowment is spent down, who cares that it was invested well?
 My mission is to build healthier, more stable nonprofit organizations by bringing comprehensive endowment training, guidance, and management to the market.